openeuler-mirror/raspberrypi/README.en.md

 4.  -s, --spec SPEC

-    The specification to be built:
+    Specify the image version:
     - `headless`, image without desktop environments。
-    - `standard`，image with Xfce desktop environment and fundamental softwares but without CJK fonts and IME.
+    - `standard`，image with Xfce desktop environment and fundamental softwares without CJK fonts and IME.
     - `full`，image with Xfce desktop environment and related softwares including CJK fonts and IME.

     The default is `headless`.